HB-1170

 Washington Engrossed Second Substitute House Bill 1170 — Relating to informing users when content is developed or modified by artificial intelligence

-Requires covered providers — entities that create generative AI systems with over 1,000,000 monthly users accessible in Washington for personal consumer use — to embed provenance data in AI-generated or materially altered video, image, or audio content, to the extent commercially and technically reasonable.
-Provenance data must be difficult to remove or tamper with; use of a commonly supported standard such as C2PA is deemed compliant.
-Separately, requires all Washington government agencies that deploy AI systems intended to interact with consumers to unconditionally disclose AI involvement before or at the time of interaction.
-Enforcement of the provenance chapter is exclusively through the attorney general under the Consumer Protection Act.
-The bill excludes video games, interactive commerce experiences, systems used solely for upscaling/noise reduction/compression, and business-to-business uses.
-Takes effect February 1, 2027.
+Requires covered providers — entities that create generative AI systems with over 1 million monthly users accessible to Washington consumers — to embed provenance data in AI-generated or materially altered image, video, or audio content, using commercially and technically reasonable methods that make the data difficult to remove.
+Compliance with a commonly supported technical standard such as C2PA is deemed compliant.
+Separately, government agencies that make AI systems available to interact with consumers must unconditionally disclose to each consumer that they are interacting with an AI system.
+Enforcement of the covered provider chapter is limited to the Attorney General under the Consumer Protection Act; no private right of action is created.
+The act takes effect February 1, 2027.

 Summary

-Requires covered providers — entities that create generative AI systems with over 1,000,000 monthly users accessible in Washington for personal consumer use — to embed provenance data in AI-generated or materially altered video, image, or audio content, to the extent commercially and technically reasonable.
-Provenance data must be difficult to remove or tamper with; use of a commonly supported standard such as C2PA is deemed compliant.
-Separately, requires all Washington government agencies that deploy AI systems intended to interact with consumers to unconditionally disclose AI involvement before or at the time of interaction.
-Enforcement of the provenance chapter is exclusively through the attorney general under the Consumer Protection Act.
-The bill excludes video games, interactive commerce experiences, systems used solely for upscaling/noise reduction/compression, and business-to-business uses.
-Takes effect February 1, 2027.
+Requires covered providers — entities that create generative AI systems with over 1 million monthly users accessible to Washington consumers — to embed provenance data in AI-generated or materially altered image, video, or audio content, using commercially and technically reasonable methods that make the data difficult to remove.
+Compliance with a commonly supported technical standard such as C2PA is deemed compliant.
+Separately, government agencies that make AI systems available to interact with consumers must unconditionally disclose to each consumer that they are interacting with an AI system.
+Enforcement of the covered provider chapter is limited to the Attorney General under the Consumer Protection Act; no private right of action is created.
+The act takes effect February 1, 2027.

 Enforcement & Penalties